-I am a second-year graduate student in the Plant & Microbial Biology Department.
+I am a third-year graduate student in the Plant & Microbial Biology Department.
 I’m currently rotating in Devin Coleman-Derr’s lab, studying genomics and epigenomics in sorghum.
 I earned my B.A. in Molecular Biology and Biochemistry at Franklin and Marshall College in Lancaster PA, where I worked on the genetics of seed maturation in Arabidopsis.

 While a researcher at heart, my involvement with digital art and visual design has led me to appreciate how important it is to communicate science to people outside of your field, for the sake of both the scientists, and the public.
 Being involved in CLEAR is preparing me to do that.

 I am pursuing a PhD in Plant Biology to study the diverse mechanisms behind plant development and response to environmental stress.
 I did undergraduate and technician research in the Coruzzi Lab at NYU, where I studied nitrogen use efficiency and gene regulatory networks.
 As a member of CLEAR, I hope to learn more about the current state of agriculture, promote scientific literacy, and foster relationships between plant scientists, farmers, and agricultural economists.